 Guidelines and procedures are specific instructions designed to ensure policy is followed, roles and responsibilities are clear and outcomes are measurable.
-They provide guidance on how to respond to an event, and may be specific to a data collection.
+They provide guidance on how to respond to an event and may be specific to a data collection.
 They improve the repeatability of the data governance process and reduce the risk that knowledge critical to the organisation is not properly recorded or managed.

-Appendix 3 provides an alphabetical hyperlinked inventory of legislation, policies and guidelines related to this Framework, which are each discussed in Part 6 of this Framework.
+Appendix 3 -Key legislation, policies and guidelines provides an alphabetical hyperlinked inventory of legislation, policies and guidelines related to this Framework, which are each discussed in Part 6 - AIHW Data Policies, Guidelines and Procedures.